 The film’s plot follows an undercover FBI agent who becomes a vigilante assassin set upon avenging the deaths of his family by a corrupt businessman.
 The film’s producers and director chose Goody Goody™ for its gritty, classic diner look, featuring the interior with very few alterations to the decor.

-Yes, we have red, white and sparkling wines, as well as beer by Yuengling Lager, America’s oldest brewery, continually family-owned and –operated since 1829 and brewed in Tampa.
+Yes, we have red, white and sparkling wines, as well as beer by Coppertail Brewing Co. and Yuengling Lager, America’s oldest brewery, continually family-owned and operated since 1829 and brewed in Tampa.

 All of our pies, including the famous Butterscotch and our seasonal offerings, are made by our team in our commissary kitchen in Ybor City.